 Our press started in 1996 by Bill Slaughter and Jack Estes.
 Bill stepped aside three years later to focus his attention on Mudlark, an e-journal of poetry and poetics.
 Jack continued with the press, moving it in 2002 from its initial home on Bainbridge Island, Washington, to the Upper West Side, NY.

-In 2006, with the publication of Homicide My Own, we started a new imprint – Caravel Mystery Books – specifically for mysteries.
-That same year, with the publication of Speak to the Mountain: The Tommie Waites Story, we started another imprint – Aequitas Books – for non-fiction.
+In 2006, with the publication of Homicide My Own, we started a new imprint—Caravel Mystery Books—specifically for mysteries.
+That same year, with the publication of Speak to the Mountain: The Tommie Waites Story, we started another imprint—Aequitas Books—for non-fiction.
 Though the imprint names were lovely and a cool idea, books published since 2017 simplified under the one Pleasure Boat Studio umbrella again.

 The following year, Michael Daley and some of his colleagues in Port Townsend, Washington, decided to resuscitate a dormant Empty Bowl Press, so they asked if Pleasure Boat Studio could help in some way.
 As a result, Empty Bowl was considered a Division of Pleasure Boat Studio.
 Empty Bowl is entirely independent now, but we still promote each other’s new work, along with occasional joint book readings.

-There are several people who work to keep Pleasure Boat Studios afloat on the greatly respected reputation Jack Estes built through his high standards of authors and books, and his excellent work editing, publishing and PR.
+Lauren Grosskopf took the helm of Pleasure Boat Studio in 2017.
+The press continues on with the greatly respected reputation Jack Estes built through his high standards of authors and books, and his excellent work editing, publishing and PR.
 Jack loved this work, the press, and especially the authors, which he always says is the best part.
 Though I do some editing on each book, Jack still does the bulk of the edits for most books and has been a wonderful mentor and editor until I seemed to fly on my own.
 I’m grateful to him and his invaluable input.
 Now he enjoys reading for and producing Pleasure Boat audiobooks…. check them out, they’re great!